frappe/erpnext/docs/user/customer_portal/docs.user.customer_portal.sign_up.md

 	"_label": "Sign-Up"
 }
 ---
-Customers have to log-in to the Company Website,and sign-up as a customer.
+Customers have to log-in to the Company Website, and sign-up as a customer.

 #### Step 1: Click on Login Icon